kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 **Advantages:**

-- Allows bootstrapping nodes to securely discover a root of trust for the control-plane node even if other worker nodes or the network are compromised.
+- Allows bootstrapping nodes to securely discover a root of trust for the control-plane node even if other nodes or the network are compromised.

 - Convenient to execute manually since all of the information required fits into a single `kubeadm join` command.